Back

 Example from Thomas Keith Online Independent School:

-Imagine a poem about a school event, like a sports day.
+Imagine a poem about a school event, such as a sports day.
 The poem might describe the excitement of the students, the cheering of the crowd, and the triumphs of the athletes.
-The characters would be the students, the setting would be the school grounds, and the plot would follow the events of the day.
-This story could be told with rhyme and rhythm to make it more enjoyable and memorable for KS2 students.
+In this narrative poem, the characters would be the students, the setting would be the school grounds, and the plot would follow the events of the day.
+The story could be told with rhyme and rhythm to make it more engaging and memorable for KS2 students.

-1. What makes narrative poetry different from other types of poetry?
-Narrative poetry tells a story, while other types of poetry, like lyric poetry, focus more on feelings or ideas.
+What makes narrative poetry different from other types of poetry?

 Conclusion